Last Updated on August 21, 2025 by Jason

 Post War

-After the war, the demand for military watches dropped considerably and the government contracts dwindled.
-However, Smiths continued to produce high quality wristwatches for the domestic market out of their Cheltenham factory.
+After the war, the demand for military watches dropped considerably, and the government contracts dwindled.
+However, Smiths continued to produce high-quality wristwatches for the domestic market out of their Cheltenham factory.
 In a partnership with the London-based arm of the Ingersoll watch company, Smiths opened a new factory in Ystradgynlais, Wales.
-The new factory was established with government assistance to rebuild the British horological industry.
+The new factory was established with government assistance to rebuild the British watchmaking industry.
 The Ystradgynlais factory produced a range of budget, low-jewel, Ingersoll and Smiths ‘Empire’ watches and clocks.

 Vintage Smiths Deluxe watch.